• Skip to main content

 Why Is CrossFit Causing Back Pain?

-Are you feeling good about consistently going to your local CrossFit sessions but not so much about that lower back pain you’re feeling afterward?
+Are you feeling good about consistently going to your local CrossFit sessions but not so much about the lower back pain you’re feeling afterward?
 Well, you’re not alone.
 Plenty of CrossFit participants experience lower back pain, and we’re here to help you understand why and how you can relieve your back.

 Reasons you could be experiencing lower back pain after CrossFit include: